gitbucket/gitbucket/README.md

 1. Download the latest **gitbucket.war** from [the releases page](https://github.com/gitbucket/gitbucket/releases) and run it by `java -jar gitbucket.war`.
 2. Go to `http://[hostname]:8080/` and log in with ID: **root** / Pass: **root**.

-You can also deploy `gitbucket.war` to a servlet container which supports Servlet 3.0 (like Jetty, Tomcat, JBoss, etc)
+You can also deploy `gitbucket.war` to a servlet container which supports Servlet 3.0 (like Jetty, Tomcat, JBoss, etc).
+Note that GitBucket doesn't support Jakarta EE yet.

 For more information about installation on Mac or Windows Server (with IIS), or configuration of Apache or Nginx and also integration with other tools or services such as Jenkins or Slack, see [Wiki](https://github.com/gitbucket/gitbucket/wiki).